William Sarel (cricketer): Career

+He also served during World War I and died at Whitechapel in London in 1950.
+He was aged 74.

 Cricket

 Sarel was active as cricketer from 1904 to 1921 and played for various first-class teams.
-He appeared in 35 first-class matches as a righthanded batsman who bowled off breaks.
+He appeared in 35 first-class matches as a right-handed batsman who bowled off breaks.
 He scored 1,313 runs with a highest score of 103 and took three wickets with a best performance of one for 1.